amperity/amperity-docs/amperity_datagrid/source/start_here.rst

 * A **Segments** page that builds segments against the customer 360 for use with campaigns.
 * A **Metrics** page that contains a series of metrics cards that track core business outcomes.
-* A **Campaigns** page that allows you to define campaigns, and then send messages or offers specific group of customers or recipients
+* A **Campaigns** page that allows you to define campaigns, and then send messages or offers specific group of customers or recipients.

 .. start-here-tenant-end